Builder Benefits & Procedures to Get Certified as MWBE

 - Income tax returns at an individual level and company tax returns

-- Employee org chart, employee's resumes and professional experience
+- Employee org chart, the employee's resumes, and professional experience

 - Business plan and business organizational structure